prasek/loupe/README.md

 Use to compare large structs and get color coded unified diff output to the console while debugging.

 ## Mock()
-Test double for testing.T that captures TestResults including standard output.
+Test double for testing.T that captures TestResults including stdout.